xemul/cylang/README.md

 as is.
 The 2nd exception is token started with `#`.
 It's a comment and it terninates at the next `#` (not at the end of line).

-To sum up -- a token can be an integer, a string, a symbol, define list, map or a command block or to be a command (or a comment, but these are ignored).
-Also some tokens may evaluate a boolean value or a special `NOVALUE` thing.
+Some tokens may evaluate a boolean value or a special `NOVALUE` thing.
 The latter is the default evaluation result for any token unless explicitly documented.

-Here's how tokens are evaluated.
+Tokens may also result in a stream value, which represents an open file, pipe, socket, etc.

+To sum up -- a token can be an integer, a string, a symbol, define list, map or a command block, be a stream, and NOVALUE or to be a command (or a comment, but these are ignored).

 ### Numbers and strings